jbhewitt12/KCFpy/README.md

 - OpenCV (ensure that you can `import cv2` in python)

 I recommend installing Anaconda(for Python 2.7), and OpenCV 3.1(from [opencv.org](http://opencv.org/)).

-I used Anaconda for Python 3 and setup a python 2.7 virtual environment.

 ### To Run:
 - Install the required packages